CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 ## other ##

-I use [shortcut manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) for setting the shortcuts
+I use a modified version of [shortcut manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) for setting the shortcuts